BlockchainCommons/XID-Quickstart/tutorials/04-managing-claims-elision.md

 This is the full attestation.
 Amira keeps this secure and private.
 She'll need to create an elided view before she can share it publicly.

-### Step 4: Create the Elided Commitment
+### Step 3: Create the Elided Commitment

-You now creates a view of the attestations with the content removed but the cryptographic structure preserved:
+You can now create a view of the attestation with the content removed but the cryptographic structure preserved:

 ```
 AUDIT_DIGEST=$(envelope digest "$AUDIT_SIGNED")